ericbright2002/Forged_in_Obsidian/README.md

 	  >***After replacing your specific image path, type :: at the end of the command below to reset the hard-coded image path for the vault and character tracks.
 You will have to manually reset any Progress Tracks you have already created.***
 	  >>[!TIP] ;;setimagepath "(app://local/C:/Users/ericb/Desktop/SFV3/Images/"

+2. **Oracles:** Make sure the oracle tables are registered with Inline Scripts as noted below:
+   >[!NOTE] THIS IS CRITICAL!
+	  >***Type :: at the end of the command below to register the tables with Inline Scripts.***
+	  >>[!TIP] ;;tbl add Oracles

-2. **Stats:** Under the `Character` folder, got to the `Stats` note and set your stat values (Edge, Heart, Iron, Shadow, Wits) up in the frontmatter.
+3. **Stats:** Under the `Character` folder, got to the `Stats` note and set your stat values (Edge, Heart, Iron, Shadow, Wits) up in the frontmatter.
 The frontmatter is the section at the top of a note enclosed by `---` marks.
 These act like variables for many of the Inline Scripts, so make sure these are accurate.

 3. **Character Sheet:** In the `Character_Sheet` note, fill in your name, a picture if you want, and your backstory.
 Then, scroll down to the bottom of the note and embed whichever assets you want your character to have.
 Use the command `![[Ace]]` to embed the Ace asset for example.
 This note pulls in everything else from the other notes in the `Character` folder.